What happened to nations descended from Noah’s son Shem?

-The 70 Biblical nations of the world came from and are named after the 70 descendants of the three sons of Noah which are listed in Genesis 10:1-32.
-Of these, 26 were descended from Shem, Noah’s youngest son.
+Of the 70 Biblical nations, 26 were descended from Shem.
 These are named in Gen. 10:21-31.
 For a complete commentary on the identity of these nations in modern terms, see Artscroll’s Bereishis (Genesis), vol. I, pp. 308-332.
 Many of the points below are taken from this source.

 The Asian continent was originally apportioned by Noah to Shem and his descendants.
 This included the land that is now Israel, but they were later forcibly displaced from there by the Canaanite nations, who descended from Ham, Noah’s middle son (Gen. 10:6).
 (See Rashi’s comment on Gen. 12:6.)
 Shem was the original king of Jerusalem (which was originally called “Salem”), and he became known as Malkizedek (“Righteous King,” Gen. 14:18).